jiangsheng/MP4SubtitleMerger/README.md

 Three-letter language code of the buttom tow of the merged subtitle.
 Can be detected.

 Font size for each language in the merged subtitle.
 Can be in a number (e.g. 14) or in pixels (e.g. 14px).
 Technically unofficial and no guaranteed support from players/trancoders.
+Can be empty and leave the font choice to video players.
+Use Clear Formating if the original subtitles contain font tags.

 Known players supporting font size tags in subtitle: VLC for Windows.
 Known players not supporting: VLC for Android.